carj/atom2preservica/README.md

 # atom2preservica
-Python Module To Synchronize Metadata from the Access To Memory (AtoM) to Preservica.
+Python Module To Synchronize Metadata from the Access To Memory (AtoM) platform to Preservica.

 AtoM it is a web-based, open source application for standards-based archival description and access in a multilingual, multi-repository environment. https://accesstomemory.org/en/

-Preservica is a widely used web based digital preservation platform which stores and protects digital objects. https://preservica.com/
+Preservica is a widely used web based active digital preservation platform which stores and protects digital objects. https://preservica.com/

 ## How does atom2preservica work?

-The atom2preservica module is designed to search Preservica for digital objects which exist in AtoM.
+The atom2preservica module is designed to search Preservica for digital objects which have archival descriptions in AtoM.
 When it finds them it:

-1) Sets the title and description of the asset based on the AtoM metadata.
+1) Sets the title and description of the asset in Preservica based on the AtoM metadata.
 It also creates a Dublin Core XML metadata document from AtoM metadata describing the asset and adds that to Preservica asset.
+It also sets the level of description on the Preservica metadata along with any AtoM identifiers.

-2) Creates the archival hierarchy in Preservica which matches the same levels of description in AtoM, e.g. the Fonds and series etc.
+2) Creates the full archival hierarchy (levels of description) in Preservica which matches the same levels of description in AtoM, e.g. the Fonds and series etc.
-It moves the Preservica asset into the correct level of the newly created hierarchy.
+It moves the Preservica asset into the correct level of the newly created Preservica hierarchy.

 3) Marks the Preservica assets as synchronised, so that they are ignored the next time the module is run again.